cariad/rolumns/docs/source/cook-book/flat-with-child-records.rst

 Code Sample
 -----------

-This code is identical to :doc:`the Flat Table example <flat>` except for a new *Planet* column, which uses dots to describe a path into the *address* child record:
+This code is similar to :doc:`the Flat Table example <flat>` except for a new *Planet* column, which uses dots to describe a path into the *address* child record:

 .. testcode::